AndersNS/flux-react-todo/README.md

-This is just a simple app to show how you can the flux architecture with reactJS works.
-Code is pretty heavily commented so shouldn't be much of a problem to understand.
+Simple app to show react + redux + immutable.
+You can also compare to flux by switching to the master branch.

 # To run this app